malikshubham827/get-me-through/README.md

 **Activate** the virtual environment.

 2.)
 Download the [face_recognition](https://github.com/ageitgey/face_recognition) python package(Details included).
  This is the crux of the whole project.
 It would take some time.
-If you face some difficulty in downloading `dlib` @ageigey has provided some info, if that even doesn't help you may see: [How to install dlib](http://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/) <- *I followed this*.
+If you face some difficulty in downloading `dlib` @ageitgey has provided some info(there is pre-configured VM image also but I have not tried it), if that even doesn't help you may see: [How to install dlib](http://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/) <- *I followed this*.

 3.)
 Download OpenCV3.
 If you are on Mac/Linux you may find this helpful:
 [Install OpenCV3 on MacOS](http://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/) <- *I followed this*.